Tours

 Tours sits on the lower reaches of the Loire, between Orléans and the Atlantic coast.
 Formerly named Caesarodunum by its founder, Roman Emperor Augustus, it possesses one of the largest amphitheaters of the Roman Empire, the Tours Amphitheatre.
 Known for the Battle of Tours in 732 AD, it is a National Sanctuary with connections to the Merovingians and the Carolingians, with the Capetians making the kingdom's currency the Livre tournois.
-Saint Martin, Gregory of Tours and Alcuin were all from Tours.
+Saint Martin and Gregory of Tours were from Tours.
 Tours was once part of Touraine, a former province of France.
 Tours was the first city of the silk industry.
-It was wanted by Louis XI, royal capital under the Valois Kings with its Loire castles and city of art with the School of Tours.
-The prefecture was partially destroyed during the French Wars of Religion in the late 18th century, and again in June 1940.
+It was taken by Louis XI, as the royal capital under the Valois Kings with its Loire castles and city of art with the School of Tours.
+The prefecture was partially destroyed during the French Wars of Religion in the late 16th century and again during the Second World War in June 1940.

-The White and Blue city keeps a historical center registered in the UNESCO, and is home to the Vieux-Tours, a patrimonial site.
-The garden city has a green heritage and an urban landscape strongly influenced by its natural space.
-The historic city that is nicknamed "Le Petit Paris" and its region by its history and culture has always been a land of birth or host to many personalities, international sporting events, and is a university city with more than 30,000 students in 2019.
+The White and Blue city keeps a historical centre registered in the UNESCO, and is home to the Vieux-Tours, a patrimonial site.
+The garden city has a green heritage and its urban landscape has been strongly influenced by its natural space.
+The historic city is nicknamed "Le Petit Paris".
+The city is a university city with more than 30,000 students in 2019.
 Tours is a popular culinary city with specialties such as: rillettes, rillons, Touraine vineyards, AOC Sainte-Maure-de-Touraine cheeses and nougats.
 The city is also the end-point of the annual Paris–Tours cycle race.
+The region, due to its history and culture, has always been a land of birth or host to many personalities and international sporting events.